BotYue/CSE-398-25Sp-SU/Lab Note Collection/Week 5 Arduino SensorMotor.md

   The servo motor we use is Smraza 9G Micro Servo Motor

-  The purchase link is https://www.amazon.com/dp/B07L2SF3R4?smid=AMIHZKLK542FQ&th=1
+  The purchase link is https://www.amazon.com/dp/B07L2SF3R4?th=1

+  You can find its wiring and specs on this purchase page.

   Each group gets 2 servo motors.